 Sporting Kansas City signed midfielder Felipe Hernandez as the 12th Homegrown Player in club history on Aug.
 30, 2019.
 Hernandez is the first-ever Sporting player to progress from an Academy Affiliate club to the Sporting KC Academy to the Swope Park Rangers before signing with the senior team.
 Before signing with the first team, he starred for the Sporting KC Academy from 2014-2017 and for the Rangers from 2017-2019.

-2019: MLS regular season: Has made one substitute appearance (5 minutes played).
+2019: MLS regular season: Started one of two appearances (95 minutes played).
 Earned his MLS debut as a second-half substitute on Sept.
 7 at the Portland Timbers.
-Concacaf Champions League: Did not feature.
+Earned his first MLS start at FC Dallas on Oct.
+6. Concacaf Champions League: Did not feature.
 Open Cup: Did not feature.
-MLS Cup Playoffs: Has not featured.

 2019: USL Championship: Started 22 of 23 appearances, recording eight goals and three assists (1,990 minutes played).
 Scored the first Swope Park Rangers goal of the season on March 9 vs. New York Red Bulls II.
 On April 6 vs. Bethlehem Steel FC, he assisted Jerome Ngom Mbekeli's first of two goals.
 Assisted Alexsander's goal at Saint Louis FC on April 27.
 Got the scoring started vs. Louisville City FC in the Ranger's first win of the season on May 6.
 He scored in his homecoming game vs. Nashville SC on May 11.
 Made it three games in a row by scoring in the second minute vs. Atlanta United 2 on May 19.
 Got back into scoring form when he scored a goal from long range vs. Loudoun United on June 5.
 Netted the equalizing goal of the post vs. Charleston Battery on June 22.
 Put the Rangers ahead of Saint Louis FC with a goal from outside the box on June 30th.
 Started the scoring against Hartford after stealing the ball and putting it past the Hartford Athletic goalkeeper on July 17th.
 Assisted Ze Pedro's goal against Pittsburgh Riverhounds SC on August 10.